Department of Information and Operations Management

 We recommend that students diversify their educational experiences through involvement in student organizations.
 Students in the department are encouraged to participate in the TAMU recognized student organizations associated with the department:

-The Center for the Management of Information Systems is an indispensable asset for our students, faculty, and industry members.
-The center facilitates engagement opportunities with competitive and relevant education initiatives, research ventures, and promotes corporate access.
+The Council for the Management of Information Systems is an indispensable asset for our students, faculty, and industry members.
+The council facilitates engagement opportunities with competitive and relevant education initiatives, research ventures, and promotes corporate access.

 The function of the Supply Chain Consortium is to advance relationships among corporations, faculty, and students.
 The consortium also provides educational events at the Mays Business School Houston CityCentre facility.